GeekyAnts/native-base-docs/docs/examples/GitAppExample.md

 Now that we have setup our basic project, Let's get started with some real coding and getting things to work. <br />

 ## Setting Up Redux
-If you are unfamiliar with Redux and it concepts, Go through this [Documentation](http://redux.js.org/) and use it as a reference.
+If you are unfamiliar with Redux and its concepts, Go through this [Documentation](http://redux.js.org/) and use it as a reference.

 #### Redux Store Setup